 4. Baby lies with tummy down on exercise ball, beach ball, big pillow, or adult’s shins.
 This is a great one because

 you can vary the angle at which your baby is positioned, thus determining how easy or difficult it is.
 A greater incline will be more comfortable for a baby who is just beginning tummy time (kind of like being up against an adult’s shoulder as a newborn), whereas a more flat position right on top of the ball, pillow, or shins will be more challenging and appropriate for those who are further along in the process.
 Once you get your baby into a position on the ball that is comfortable for both him and yourself, you can begin to slowly roll him forward and backward, making sure that you keep a good grip on him and that he is okay with how far and fast you are moving him.
 While you can certainly place your hands on baby’s hips and position yourself behind him as you roll, it’s even better if you can place yourself where he can see you so that he knows where you are and can interact with you.
+We did this one a lot in our parent-infant class and it was so great to see babies tolerating tummy time way better than when on the floor!
 If you don’t have an exercise ball, you can use a big pillow instead, placing baby’s chest at the bottom edge of the pillow and propping him uphill from there so that he is at an incline similar to if he was placed on a ball.
+Learn more about how to use an exercise ball to help your baby enjoy tummy time by reading THIS POST.

 If you really want to get hands-on you can lay on your back, bend your hips and knees at 90 degree angles, and place baby on your shins as you hold onto him and vary the angle at which he is positioned (this one is best for taller people, who have longer shins than us short folks).
 The more bent your knees (i.e., the smaller the angle), the more inclined baby will be and, thus, the more comfortable he will be as he’s starting out.
 You can turn it into a game by putting him on your shins and playing “elevator” as you slowly move him up and down as you sing or talk or do whatever you must in order to make it fun!